Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 Subgroups deprive supergroup members of visibility into whether key rotation is happening on a regular basis, and the extent to which compromised devices may have access to group secrets.
-As such, subgroups need to manage this themselves.
+As such, subgroups need to enforce policies that manage this concern.

 A subgroup MUST have either the same or a stronger policy on how frequently devices must update their leaf node, than the groups that the virtual client is